GraphDatabaseExperiments/eFD_experiments/experiments/5_How_does_integrity_management_improve/README.md

 ```

 on the normalized graph with respect to the gFD 'Order':'customerID','shipCity', 'shipName', 'shipPostalCode', 'shipCountry', 'shipAddress', 'shipRegion' : 'customerID' -> 'shipCity', 'shipName', 'shipPostalCode', 'shipCountry', 'shipAddress', 'shipRegion'.

+In the case of the Offshore dataset we performed experiments in a similar fashion and for further details on these experiments we refer to the files in this folder.